jessicalumian/Prop23-CA-DataChallenge-2020/README.md

 * **[images](https://github.com/jessicamizzi/Prop23-CA-DataChallenge-2020/tree/main/images)**: images for the ReadMe

 * **[output](https://github.com/jessicamizzi/Prop23-CA-DataChallenge-2020/tree/main/analysis_output)**: contains output from code.
-Each output is linked to the code that produced it in the R_code directory
+Each output is linked to the code that produced it in the code directory

 ## Contributors